dmbarbour/glas/docs/GlasCLI.md

 Secondary configuration will be expressed via local glas module named "conf".
 This module would compile to a record value that includes elements for logging, caching, sandboxing, and other configurable features recognized by the glas executable.

 Finally, application-specific configuration should be expressed using annotations.
 Annotations can be compiled into apps or adjusted by application macros.
-Effects API versioning, profiling, tuning memory allocation and GC, etc. are best supported via annotations.
+Profiling, tuning memory allocation and GC, even effects API versioning can be supported via annotations.

 ## Extracting Binaries